tsunglung/panasonic_ems2/README.md

 ## Note

 1. This integration only support the latest version of Panasonic IoT module, please use the latest version of IoT module.
-2. The code was refacotred, so it is still in draft and currently only support Climate, Washing Machine, Fridge and Dehumidifier.
+2. The code was refacotred, currently support Climate, Washing Machine, Fridge, Dehumidifier，ERV and Weight Plate.
+3. The Panasonic IoT appliances have a lot of models, so some appliances may support well.
+Welcome to report the issue to me to fix it.

 # Installation